folatoye-ojo/docker-compose/README.md

     Login Succeeded
     ```

-1. Download elastic-search file from Product Slack Channel's pinned items, within docker-compose directory run:
+1. Download the elasticsearch tarball from our Slack #product channel's pinned items.
+From your docker-compose directory run:

     ```
-    mv ~/Downloads/elasticsearch-2017-04-04-backup.tar.gz .
-    ./script/elasticsearch-backup-restore.sh elasticsearch-2017-04-04-backup.tar.gz
+    ./script/elasticsearch-backup-restore.sh elasticsearch-2017-06-06-backup.tar.gz
     ```
-    This will run a script to unzip and mount the file in docker-compose
+    This will run a script to unzip and restore your elasticsearch container with index data